laceyaguigam/Password-Generator/README.md

 ## Purpose

-Create a password generator that allows the user to create a strong password that meets certain criteria.
+Passwords are one of the most important parts of any web applications, whithout being able to input a password there would be no secure web applications.
+Create a password generator that allows the user to create a strong password that meets certain criteria in order to provide greater security.

 The web application must have the following criteria: